LiYao-sfu/EDFtest/README.md

 # EDFtest
-This repository contains software for the calculation of goodness-of-fit test statistics and their P-values.
+This package contains software for the calculation of goodness-of-fit test statistics and their P-values.
 The three statistics computed are the Empirical Distribution function statistics called Cramér-von Mises, Anderson-Darling, and Watson statistic.